-3. Key Safeguards to Protect Against the Recurrence of Discrimination a.
-Canada shall not rely on the Financial Administration Act or any other Federal Act as a basis for failure to fully implement the nature, scope, and purpose of the Reformed Funding Approach, ensuring that the Reformed Funding Approach is interpreted and implemented in a manner that reflects the quasi-constitutional nature of the Canadian Human Rights Act and the remedies made thereunder.
+3. Key Safeguards to Protect Against the Recurrence of Discrimination

+- a.
+Canada shall not rely on the Financial Administration Act or any other federal act as a basis for failure to fully implement the nature, scope, and purpose of the Reformed Funding Approach, ensuring that the Reformed Funding Approach is interpreted and implemented in a manner that reflects the quasi-constitutional nature of the Canadian Human Rights Act and the remedies made thereunder. - b.
-- b.
 Canada must adequately fund regional and national organizations led by First Nations youth and young adults to enable their full participation in matters affecting them including First Nations Child and Family Services. - c.
 Canada must safeguard funding allocations for First Nations Child and Family Services by placing them in a Special Purpose Allotment with authority to carry over to future fiscal years to avoid the money being used for other government priorities. - d.
 Consistent with the Tribunals' non-reallocation order (2018 CHRT 4), Canada shall not engage or require First Nations not affiliated to a FNCFS Agency and/or FNCFS Agencies to engage in the practice of reallocation.
 In particular, Canada shall not repeat its practice of reallocating funding from other First Nations programs to address shortfalls in the FNCFS Program.
-This ensures FNCFS budgets are in a better position to meet the actual needs of the children and families they serve. - e.
+This ensures FNCFS budgets are in a better position to meet the actual needs of the children and families they serve.

+- e.
 Canada shall fund First Nations delivering child and family services pursuant to An Act respecting First Nations, Inuit and Métis children, youth and families, Treaty, or other mechanisms recognizing their inherent rights in a substantively equal and non-discriminatory manner, with the minimum standards of the Canadian Human Rights Act and the Orders in T1340/7008.
 Funding provided to First Nations delivering their own child and family services shall not negatively impact existing service provision and shall in no way negatively impact services and supports available to First Nations children, youth, and families by a FNCFSA or other service provider. - f.
 ISC shall be reformed pursuant to the recommendations of the EAC, in keeping with the Tribunal's guidance and orders made in T1340/7008. - g.
 Canada shall provide adequate and needs-based funding for a non-political National Secretariat and Regional Secretariats that shall function as hubs for data collection, best practices, and technical and operational support for FNCFS service providers. - h.
 Canada shall provide sufficient funding to ensure First Nations and First Nations Child and Family Service agencies are able to purchase applicable liability insurance.
 Where such insurance is inadequate or unavailable, Canada shall be the insurer of last resort for any liability claims against First Nations, FNCFSAs, their employees and agents (including but not limited to Elders, youth, and contractors), where these have acted in good faith. - i.
-Canada shall consider compensation payments from class actions owing to its own discriminatory conduct towards First Nations and/or First Nations citizens as a trigger for the need to provide emergency surge capacity funding to ensure First Nations Child and Family Services and other allied services have the capacity to respond to any increase in the need for First Nations Child and Family Services.
+Canada shall consider compensation payments from class actions owing to its own discriminatory conduct towards First Nations and/or First Nations citizens as a trigger for the need to provide emergency surge capacity funding to ensure First Nations Child and Family Services and other allied services have the capacity to respond to any increase in the need for First Nations Child and Family Services. - j.
+Canada shall, on an ongoing basis, support the independent operation of the EAC as a non-political body of interdisciplinary experts, including by undertaking positive measures to implement its recommendations and report annually to Parliament on its work.